rickfitch/javaPrc/javaPrc/README.md

 # javaPrc

-just basic classes used for learning Git/GitHub on Visual Studio Code
+Just basic classes used for learning Git/GitHub on Visual Studio Code.

 ## Classes used:
     Person.java